 The temporal network of retweets from the NHS data has the tie-strength matrix $\matt{B}$ (see equation~\eqref{eq:Bupdate}) and starts from the initial condition $\mat{B}(0)=0$.
 We construct three tie-decay networks: ones whose values of $\alpha$ correspond to tie half-lives of $1$ hour, $1$ day, and $1$ week.
-We compute temporal PageRank scores of all Twitter accounts for each of these networks.
+We compute tie-decay PageRank scores of all Twitter accounts for each of these networks.

 In Fig.~\ref{fig:decayPRalphas}, we show an example of the effect of the value of $\alpha$ on PageRank scores.
-We compute temporal PageRank scores for networks in which the tie half-life is $1$ hour, $1$ day, and $1$ week.
-In each panel of Fig.~\ref{fig:decayPRalphas}, we plot the Twitter account with the largest PageRank score at every time point; the transitions between white and gray shading indicate when some other account takes over as having the top score.
+We compute tie-decay PageRank scores for networks in which the tie half-life is $1$ hour, $1$ day, and $1$ week.
+In each panel of Fig.~\ref{fig:decayPRalphas}, we plot the Twitter account with the largest PageRank score at every time point; the transitions between white and gray shading indicate when there is a change in which account has the top score.
 When the half-life is short (i.e., $\alpha$ is large), interactions produce feeble ties that die off quickly unless there are frequent and sustained interactions between the accounts.
-Consequently, the PageRank scores of the Twitter accounts change wildly in time, and (as the top panel in Fig.~\ref{fig:decayPRalphas} illustrates) such a short half-life implies that the Twitter account with the top PageRank score changes frequently.
-When the half-life is longer (e.g., $1$ day), ties are better able to `build momentum' and strengthen from interactions that otherwise would be too distant in time.
+Consequently, the tie-decay PageRank scores of the Twitter accounts change wildly in time, and (as illustrated in the top panel in Fig.~\ref{fig:decayPRalphas}) such a short half-life implies that the Twitter account with the top tie-decay PageRank score changes frequently.
+When the half-life is longer (e.g., $1$ day), ties are better able to build momentum and strengthen from interactions that otherwise would be too far apart in time.
 The ability to build and maintain ties results in fewer transitions between which Twitter account has the top spot in the ranking.
 The middle panel in Fig.~\ref{fig:decayPRalphas} illustrates that we indeed observe less-frequent transitions when the half-life is $1$ day.
 Finally, when the half-life of a tie is $1$ week, two specific accounts ({\sc @DrEoinClarke} and {\sc @marcuschown}) dominate the ranking; they alternate between the top and second spots.